rmjarvis/TreeCorr/README.md

     /your/home/directory/bin/corr2

-It will also install the python module called treecorr which you can use from within python.
+It will also install the Python module called treecorr which you can use from within Python.

 Two-point Correlations